ZhiGroup/pytorch_ehr/README.md

    1. Go to https://drive.google.com/, navigate to Data_Prep folder.
 You will find DataPrep.ipynb notebook which will guide you through the data extraction and preprocessing steps

 ### Model Training:
    1. Go to https://drive.google.com/, navigate to Model_Training folder.
-You will find Model_Training.ipynb notebook which will guide you through the RNN model training and explanation
+You will find Model_Training.ipynb notebook which will guide you through the RNN model training
+   2. Model_explanation.ipynb will be used for the model explanation demo.